 Running statistics show average 5K times vary according to age, sex and experience.
 If you're running your first race, you can use the national average statistics below, provided to LIVESTRONG.com by RunRepeat.com and the International Association of Athletics Federations (IAAF), to get a general idea of how you can expect to perform.

 Considering many races were cancelled in 2020 due to the COVID-19 pandemic, the most current statistics were recorded in 2019.
 (Note: The gender terms used in this chart are taken from the original source.)

 20 to 29

 40 to 49

 50 to 59

-The average 5K pace per mile is about 13 minutes for women and 11 minutes for men, resulting in finish times around 42 and 35 minutes, respectively.
+The average 5K running time per mile is about 13 minutes, 21 seconds for women and 11 minutes, 22 seconds for men, resulting in finish times around 41 minutes, 30 seconds and 35 minutes, 20 seconds, respectively.
 More experienced runners may be able to keep an 8-minute mile pace, finishing their 5K in about 26 minutes.

 But 5K races aren't only for runners!
 Plenty of people opt to walk a 5K, using it as an opportunity to get some lower-intensity exercise.
 If you're planning to walk the race, you might clock in around 19 minutes per mile, which means you can expect to finish in a little over an hour.